Studying for & taking the theory test if you are deaf

 Taking the practical test

 You may take an interpreter with you if you use sign language; the interpreter must be over the age of 16 and you could use your driving instructor as an interpreter.
-You must arrange for the interpreter and pay any fees yourself.
+You must arrange for the interpreter and pay any fees yourself but you can Apply for a refund for a driving test British Sign Language interpreter if you do need to arrange this.